TMG8047KG/TMG8047KG/README.md

 ### In other words
 - 👀 I'm looking to steangthen my programming skills
 - 🌱 I’m currently learning everything I feel like learning
-- 🏆 Goal: Make cool and useful things :]
+- 🏆 Life goal: Make cool and useful things :]

 ## Connect with me via: